Montreal luxury home of MindGeek executive destroyed by fire; police investigating

 The home was listed for $19 million and caused controversy in the neighbourhood after approximately 200 trees had to be cut down for the construction.

-A nearby home was evacuated Suday night as a precaution as firefighters tried to put out the blaze, according to police.
+A nearby home was evacuated Sunday night as a precaution as firefighters tried to put out the blaze, according to police.

 There were no injuries reported and the fire is still under investigation.